jfischoff/trek/development-notes.md

+#1/12/2020
+- I think I am confusing myself.
+There is another interface lurking in the design but it is not necessary that I reify it with an actual interface file.
+Maybe I will one day but I don't need to now.

+  The value of the current interfaces is they allow me to reuse tests at a low and high level.
+The interface I am thinking about that includes the `makeMigration :: Version -> String -> InputMigration` is nice because I replace the implementation but it is not about I think ... huh this interface will probably help me test too ... idk ...
+I don't feel like it doing it now.

+- For now I need to finish the tests.
+I'm still unsure if I can easily add back the tests I had before.

 #1/11/2020
 - If I change the interface of the "core" library to based on a String query I can't reuse it for some of the of the other ideas I have (jobs, etc)